The data integrity check tools report whether tables and indexes are corrupted.

 - Open a command window, change to the directory that contains the db2sync_console file and run db2sync_console.

 - In the DB2 Sync Console, select option 3.
 Check whether the Path parameter uses an absolute file path.
 If it uses a relative path, change it to an absolute path.
-The path must end with \ (backslash) for Windows operating systems, for example, C:\\dir\\ and .\\subdir\\ ; it must end with / (slash) for Linux operating systems, for example, /dir/ or ./subdir/.
+The path must end with \ (backslash) for Windows operating systems, for example, C:\\dir\\ and .\\subdir\\ ; and it must end with / (slash) for Linux operating systems, for example, /dir/or ./subdir/.